AnilRai2015/MIS630Team_01/README.md

 9) Customer representative:- This will be for customers who directly want to talk with customer representative.

-10)Second hand car :- There will be a list of second hand cars available for sale , the customer can choose from those cars to buy.
+10) Second hand car :- There will be a list of second hand cars available for sale , the customer can choose from those cars to buy.

-11)Car agency :- There will be a list of car agency registered with us along with their information
+11) Car agency :- There will be a list of car agency registered with us along with their information

 ========================
 # Flowcharts :-